 Here are some examples of auto-generated DE lines, with parts to be edited underlined, preceded by a description of the genes they contain.

-5' end of HIRIP3 + novel protein + novel transcript + actin, beta pseudogene 8 ACTBP8 + TEC locus Contains a actin, beta pseudogene 8, part of the HIRIP3 gene for HIRA interacting protein 3, the gene for a TEC and 2 novel genes.
+5' end of HIRIP3 + novel protein + novel transcript + actin, beta pseudogene 8 ACTBP8 + TEC locus gene for HIRA interacting protein 3, the gene for a TEC and 2 novel genes.